Hey there, I’m Ariel.

 I’m not sure how you stumbled across my little corner of the internet, but I’m glad you’re here.
 This is where I write life.

 My blog began back in 2009 when I started seriously writing.
 Over time it’s taken many faces and has finally transformed into a space where I share what makes me hum.

 I met my husband when I was 14 and we got married 7 years later.
-We’ve been together nearly 20 years, and it’s only getting better.
+We’ve been together 21 years, and it’s only getting better.
 He’s my best friend, and I adore sharing this life with him.

 I’m a proud mom of two amazing boys.
 Thing 1 is my little smarty-pants.
-At age three he asked me if his pee was more or less dense than water, and now at 10 he’s CLEP’d College Algebra.
+At age three he asked me if his pee was more or less dense than water and at 9 he CLEP’d College Algebra.
 God help me.
 Thing 2 is my little dinosaur.
 He was born in a thunderstorm and has been wreaking havoc ever since!
 He’s a daddy’s boy and gets more joy out of wrestling and eating hot sauce than anyone I know.
 He’s a strong-willed, energetic, all-around wild thing, and I love it.

 I suppose my wanderlust began as a military brat, moving from base to base all over the United States.
 After marrying into the military many years later, my husband and I moved to Okinawa, Japan where we spent an incredible four years soaking up the culture.
 We then switched gears and got to experience almost four years in Germany, drinking incredible beer and traveling all over Europe.
 Traveling and experiencing different cultures has absolutely changed my life in countless ways, and I love taking people along for the ride through my blog.
 You can find out more about our family’s adventures by clicking the travel tab at the top of the page.